On the relative Morrison-Kawamata cone conjecture

 \begin{theorem} Let $f: (X, \De) \to S$ be a klt Calabi-Yau fiber space.
 Assume that good minimal models of effective klt pairs exist in dimension $\dim(X/S)$. \begin{enumerate} \item Assume that the weak cone conjecture holds true for $\bMov^e(X_{\bar K}/\bar K)$.
-Then there is a dominant \'etale Galois morphism $T \to S$ such that the cone conjecture holds true for $\bMov^e(X_{T}/T)$.
+Then, after shrinking $S$, there is a finite \'etale Galois morphism $T \to S$ such that the cone conjecture holds true for $\bMov^e(X_{T}/T)$.

 \item Assume that the weak cone conjecture holds true for $\bAmp^e(X_{\bar K}/\bar K)$.
-Then there is a dominant \'etale Galois morphism $T \to S$ such that the cone conjecture holds true for $\bAmp^e(X_{T}/T)$. \end{enumerate} \end{theorem} \begin{proof} We only show (1) as (2) can be shown analogously.
+Then, after shrinking $S$, there is a finite \'etale Galois morphism $T \to S$ such that the cone conjecture holds true for $\bAmp^e(X_{T}/T)$. \end{enumerate} \end{theorem} \begin{proof} We only show (1) as (2) can be shown analogously.